Fighting Against the Forest Sale

 In between the two platforms, a large sign hangs down from a wire stretched across two trees reading, “No old growth logging in a climate crisis.”

-These advocates participating in the tree sit are protesting the U.S. Forest Service’s Flat Country Project, a timber sale that encompases a 74,091-acre section of old growth forest east of Highway 126, eight miles east of McKenzie Bridge.
+These advocates participating in the tree sit are protesting the U.S. Forest Service’s Flat Country Project, a timber sale that encompasses a 74,091-acre section of old growth forest east of Highway 126, eight miles east of McKenzie Bridge.
 The current plan moving forward will allow “harvest,” aka cutting down trees, on 4,438 acres in the project area.
 Activists say logging the area will have an adverse environmental impact that will ripple through local ecosystems and communities along the McKenzie River.

-The USFS has not yet responded to Eugene Weekly’s request for comment regarding the tree sit.
+In an email to Eugene Weekly, the USFS wrote that they had no comment on the tree sit.

 While the world battles climate change, activists say it is crucial to protect these carbon-rich forests.